Recommendations

 If the woman chooses to have sterile water injections, give these at 4 different injection points around the Rhombus of Michaelis, using doses of 0.1 ml intracutaneously or 0.5 ml subcutaneously at each injection point.
 [2023]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on sterile water injections.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on sterile water injections.

 Full details of the evidence and the committee's discussion are in evidence review C: sterile water injections.